In this article:

 Draft New Text helps you quickly create new clauses or sections that align with your document’s structure, formatting, and context, without starting from scratch.

-Describe what you need and generate tailored clauses or sections in seconds.
+Draft faster: Describe what you need and generate tailored clauses or sections in seconds

-Create and review content directly in your document, with no need to switch tools or copy from templates.
+Stay in Word: Create and review content directly in your document without switching tools

 Step 1: Choose where the new content will be inserted